itsschwer/disqordle/README.md

-# quordle-wordle-share-extension
+# Wordle/Quordle Discord Formatter
- Discord-friendly Wordle and Quordle results formatter
+Copy Wordle and Quordle results formatted in a Discord-friendly, Dordle-like manner.